ryannnsevidal/waste-time/DEPLOYMENT_STRATEGY.md

 5. **Fast Deployment** - Live in days, not weeks
 6. **App Store Ready** - Streamlined submission process

 Your app is already built with production-grade security and architecture.
-This deployment strategy will get you live quickly while maintaining professional standards! 🏆
+This deployment strategy will get you live quickly while maintaining professional standards.